-- Population and demographic data. - Prevalence data for different kinds of SEND and disabilities among children and young people at national level. - Numbers of local children with EHC plans and their main needs. - The numbers and types of settings locally that work with or educate children with SEND and disability.
+- Population and demographic data. - Prevalence data for different kinds of SEND among children and young people at national level. - Numbers of local children with EHCP's and their main needs. - The numbers and types of settings locally that work with or educate children with SEND.